wbogatyrewa/evklid/README.md

-# evklid
+# Evklid

-This website is part of the Skillbox Frontend Development course.
+This website is part of the Skillbox Frontend Development course

+## How to start
+Just open index.html